- The Razer mouse issues can seriously cause problems to your gaming development.

 - Select Disabled from the Startup type drop-down menu.

-- Click the Apply button to save the new setting, and select the OK option to close window.
+- Click the Apply button to save the new setting, and select the OK option to close the window.

 - In addition, disable the Razer Chroma SDK Server service.